TGX 1.1.1

 • width * height * 2 bytes for a uint16_t Z-buffer.

-float gives more depth precision. uint16_t is often the best choice on MCU targets because it halves memory traffic and memory usage.
+float gives more depth precision. uint16_t is often the best choice on MCU targets because it halves memory use and memory traffic.

 uint16_t zbuffer[W * H];